Azure/llmops/documentation/git_workflow.md

 # Git Workflow and Pipelines

-On this page, you will learn about the Git workflow used by this accelerator, including branches and how changes to the code can trigger automation pipelines.This workflow follows the [Git flow](https://nvie.com/posts/a-successful-git-branching-model) methodology, which is a best practice for managing Git with multiple environments like **dev**, **qa**, and **prod**.
-But you can always choose the workflow that works best for your project.
+On this page, you will learn about the Git workflow used by this accelerator, including branches and how changes to the code can trigger automation pipelines.
+The workflow follows the [Git flow](https://nvie.com/posts/a-successful-git-branching-model) methodology, which is widely recognized for effectively managing Git with multiple environments like **dev**, **qa**, and **prod**.
+However, feel free to choose the workflow that best suits your project's needs.

 # Git Workflow